Kumar-Ganesh/Air-Canvas/README.md

 ✨ Features

-Gesture-based drawing using a webcam
+- Gesture-based drawing using a webcam

-Color selection and erasing with hand movements
+- Color selection and erasing with hand movements

-Smooth hand tracking with Mediapipe
+- Smooth hand tracking with Mediapipe

-Interactive and fun to use
+- Interactive and fun to use

+📌 Requirements

+- Python 3.x

+- OpenCV

+- Mediapipe

+- NumPy

+📷 How It Works

+- Raise your index finger to start drawing.

+- Move your hand to draw on the virtual canvas.

+- Use gestures to change colors or erase.